-The Level 7 Professional Accountant apprenticeship is the funded gateway to ACCA chartered certified status and professional membership.
+The Professional Accountant apprenticeship (Level 7) is the first funded gateway to ACCA chartered certified status and professional membership.

-Equivalent to a Master's degree, it offers a powerful solution for you to build your talent pipeline and develop business leaders.
+Equivalent to a Master's degree, it offers a powerful solution for you to build your talent pipeline and develop business leaders of the future.

-Our apprenticeship focuses on complex business issues, as well as financial analysis, and offers the options of:
+The apprenticeship focuses on complex business issues, as well as financial analysis, and this route also offers the options of gaining:

 We anticipate that apprentices will typically complete the apprenticeship in 36 months.
 But this may vary with prior qualifications and relevant work experience.

 Your apprentices can also choose to become an ACCA member after the successful completion of their apprenticeship.
-They'll need 36 months of practical experience, some of which can be gained on their apprenticeship journey.
+They'll need 36 months of practical experience, some of which they'll gain on their apprenticeship journey.

-Apprentices will learn the technical knowledge, skills and behaviours required for the Level 7 standard which has been set for employers by employers.
+Apprentices will follow the full ACCA Qualification syllabus and learn the technical knowledge, skills and behaviours required for the Level 7 apprenticeship standard.
 This includes business insight, professional scepticism and leadership.
-Apprentices must complete both ACCA’s Foundations in Professionalism module and the Ethics and Professional Skills Module to be able to understand and apply the relevant ethical standards to their own behaviour.
+Apprentices must also complete ACCA’s Ethics and Professional Skills Module so they can understand and apply the relevant ethical standards to their own behaviour.

-To understand how our apprenticeship is structured, download our diagram (PDF, 25 Kb).
+To see how our apprenticeship is structured, download our diagram (PDF, 25 Kb).

-Your apprentice will gain the technical knowledge required by studying ACCA's units, but with their training they'll also gain invaluable skills in the following areas, delivered by your training provider:
+Your apprentice will gain the technical knowledge required by studying ACCA's modules, but with their training they'll also gain invaluable skills in the following areas, delivered by your training provider:

 Government reforms mean that employers in all sectors are now paying the apprenticeship levy if they have a wage bill of more than GBP3 million each year.
 In England, employers can access the digital apprenticeship service that allows them to spend the levy on apprenticeships.
 Other nations in the UK have the monies redistributed through the block grant and have their own methods of distribution.